lorenarms/PanIQ_HintDB/README.md

 <p>
 I designed and built this project from scratch with the goal of creating an easy-to-use web application for escape room Game Masters to log hints.
 </p>

+### The Goal

+My goal for this project was to build an easy-to-use web-application for game masters to track hints and problems (glitches) in the escape room, during the normal course of gameplay.
+The application needed to have access to a databse of the entries for technicians and managers to review and query.

 <p>
   During the course of a typical escape room game, players need hints to help them move forward with certain puzzles.
-Until now, those hints were then logged in a Google spreadsheet, with a new document for each week.
+Until now, those hints were logged in a Google spreadsheet, with a new document for each week.
 This resulted in a large amount of data that was ultimately hard to manage and search.
 </p>

 <img src="https://github.com/lorenarms/PanIQ_HintDB/blob/master/PanIQ%20HintDB/wwwroot/Images/log_page.png">